Shanghai Metro: Operations

-Partial service patterns
+Short turn service patterns

-Partial service patterns exist on all lines except line 16.
+Short turn service patterns exist on all lines except line 16.
 Partial services serve only a (usually busier) sub-segment of the entire physical line.

-Line 11, one of the three branch lines of the metro system, operates a different partial service pattern.
+Line 11, one of the three branch lines of the metro system, operates a different short turn service pattern.
 Trains traveling to and from the branch line terminate at Huaqiao Station and Sanlin respectively.
-Hence, a passenger who wants to travel from the terminus of the branch to the eastern terminus of the line, at Disney Resort must change trains.
+Hence, a passenger who wants to travel from the terminus of the branch to Disney Resort, the eastern terminus of the line, must change trains.

 Express services

 Line 16, unlike the rest of the system, is built with passing loops and operates express and rapid services.
 The service was postponed on January 30, 2014, due to lack of available trains, but resumed on March 21, 2016.

 Operating hours and train intervals

 The operating hours for most Shanghai metro stations starts between 5:00 to 6:00 in the morning and ends between 22:30 to 23:00 CST.
 The current timetable is available on the Shanghai metro website.

-The interval of trains during peak hours differ between 1 minutes and 50 seconds on line 9 and 6 minutes on line 18.
+The interval of trains during peak hours differ between 1 minute and 50 seconds on line 9 and 6 minutes on line 18.
 Lines in the inner sections have train intervals under three minutes during morning peak hours and under 3 minutes and 45 seconds during evening peak hour.
-The more suburban outer sections, outside peak hours train intervals are longer.
+In the more suburban outer sections, train intervals are longer outside peak hours.